 Do you have references we can contact?

 References are available upon requests.
-See also our testimonials page for extensive feedback on our work.
+See also our testimonials for the sample projects below for extensive feedback on our work.

 What challenges do clients often face?